-In order to apply for a U.S. green card (lawful permanent residence), you must undergo a medical examination.
-The purpose behind the examination is to ensure that you are not inadmissible to the U.S. on public health grounds.
+In order to complete the application process for a U.S. green card (lawful permanent residence), you must undergo a medical examination.
+The purpose is to ensure that you are not inadmissible to the U.S. on public health grounds; in other words, that you don't have a communicable disease or other condition that would impact U.S. health or safety.

 However, you cannot simply undergo a medical examination with your regular doctor.
 Instead, a civil surgeon who has been specially designated by the relevant U.S. immigration authorities must perform the required medical examination.
 The civil surgeons who are qualified to perform green card medical examinations receive special, ongoing training about immigration issues.

-If you are applying for your green card from overseas, through a U.S. consulate or embassy, the consulate will supply you with a list of authorized physicians before you go in for your visa interview.
-Or, you can access the list through the Medical Examination page of the state department website.
+If you are applying for your green card from overseas, through a U.S. consulate or embassy, the consulate will supply you with a list of authorized "panel physicians" not long before you go in for your visa interview.
+Or, you might be able to access the list through the website of the consulate you'll be visiting.

 If you are applying for your green card from within the United States, otherwise known as "adjusting status" (a process that's mostly open only to foreign nationals who are lawfully in the U.S.), you can access the list of qualified civil surgeons from U.S. Citizenship and Immigration Services (USCIS).
 The easiest way is probably by checking the USCIS Find a Doctor page.
 Or, you can call the USCIS Contact Center at 800-375-5283.